Diabetic Charcot Arthropathy

 MRI scans are very sensitive for diagnosis of bone infection (which can still be confused for Charcot arthropathy) and soft tissue infection (not seen on bone scan).

 Before attention is directed toward the treatment of Charcot foot, patients need to be reminded about the treatment of the underlying cause.
-Diabetes is the most common cause and treatment goal should be directed toward tight sugar control and aim for HbA1C between 6 and 8.
+Diabetes is the most common cause and treatment goal should be directed toward tight sugar control and aim for HbA1C less than 8 and ideally closer to 6.

 When detected early, treatment involves a period of non-weight bearing or limited weight-bearing in either a special cast, often called a total contact cast, or in a diabetic removable boot, such as a CROW (Charcot Restraint Orthotic Walker).
 This is a removable boot with a custom made lining made from a mould of the patient’s foot.
 Later in the process, when the bones have started to stabilize, the patient can walk more and put increasingly more weight on the leg.

-There are devices that are available, such as rolling knee walkers and scooter or roll about, which can help keep the weight off the bad foot while allowing patients to be mobile and not over-loading the better foot.
+There are devices that are available, such as rolling knee walkers, which can help keep the weight off the bad foot while allowing patients to be mobile and not over-loading the better foot.

 There are some studies that suggest that the use of bisphosphonates (anti-osteoporosis medications) may be helpful in treating Charcot arthropathy by trying to limit the activity of the cells that eat away bone.